bfhayes/PrintTrace/SWIFT_INTEGRATION.md

 # Swift Package Manager Integration Guide

-This guide shows how to create a Swift Package that wraps the OutlineTool C++ library.
+This guide shows how to create a Swift Package that wraps the PrintTrace C++ library.

 ## Overview

-The OutlineTool library is designed to be easily integrated into Swift packages using the system library approach.
+The PrintTrace library is designed to be easily integrated into Swift packages using the system library approach.
 This allows Swift developers to use the high-performance C++ image processing capabilities with a type-safe Swift API.

 ## Integration Architecture